Social Media Strategy for Small Businesses

 Take advantage of social media analytics and deep-dive into your user data.
 Analytics data will help you with much information.

-Knowing your audience can help you in creating a practical and workable social media strategy for your goals.
+Knowing your audience can help create a practical and workable social media strategy for your goals.

 Additionally, you can further your existing efforts after understanding your audience and their expectations.